BMD-1: Air-drop techniques

 The vehicle can be transported by An-12, An-22, Il-76, An-124 airplanes and Mi-6 and Mi-26 helicopters.

 The BMD was originally dropped under the MKS-350-9 multi-canopy parachute with a descending speed between 15 m/s and 20 m/s.
 The intention was to drop the vehicle off without the crew.
 This proved to be very problematic since the crew frequently landed at a considerable distance from the vehicle and often had trouble finding it.
 Also, the vehicle itself could easily land in a location from which it couldn't be extracted (either because of a lack of suitable equipment or because of the location being virtually inaccessible).
 Several experiments were done in the 1970s in order to find a way to circumvent these limitations, including dropping the BMD with the two key crew members, the driver, and the gunner, seated inside the vehicle during the descent.
 The first such test took place on 23 January 1976 with Lieutenant-Colonel Leonid Shcherbakov and Major Aleksandr Margelov, and the concept was proved to be valid in a subsequent series of tests.

 A rocket parachute, the PRSM-915, was developed to ensure the vehicle's safe landing.
 To use the parachute, the BMD is first packed onto a special pallet before take-off.
 To drop the BMD, a drogue chute is released that initially drags the BMD out of the Il-76 transport plane.
 Once clear of the plane a single large main chute opens.
 The deployment of the main chute triggers the deployment of four long rods which hang beneath the pallet.
 As soon as the rods touch the ground retrorocket fires, slowing the BMD to a descending speed between 6 m/s and 7 m/s and giving it a relatively soft landing.
 This system entered service in 1975 and allows a BMD to be relatively safely parachuted with both the driver and the gunner.

-An alternative radio location system also exists.
-Each crew member is given a radio receiver locked onto a transponder in its particular BMD, allowing each BMD crewman to quickly locate his respective vehicle after the airdrop.